After seven years and four ministers, broadband plan finally gets green light

 It’s a saga that’s been running for almost seven years, but the national broadband plan finally looks like it’s going to proceed.

-Pat Rabbitte was the minister for communications when the plans were first announced way back in August 2012, and we’ve had three changes in minister since then.
-One of them – Denis Naughten – was forced to walk the plank over his handling of the matter.
+Pat Rabbitte was the minister for communications when the plans were first announced way back in August 2012, and we have had three changes in minister since then.
+One of them – Denis Naughten – was forced to resign.

 Even now, there remain serious concerns about the project and what it will cost us.
-The only remaining bidder in the process is the consortium led by American businessman David McCourt, leading to fears the lack of competition will drive up the price.
+The only remaining bidder in the process is the consortium led by American businessman David McCourt.

 Indeed, ministers and senior officials fear the runaway costs of the plan – which was originally tagged to cost €500 million but is now expected to require an investment of €3 billion from taxpayers – could turn into a political time bomb.